The Importance of Playgrounds for Children

 - Makes Education More Fun

 Playgrounds are safe spaces where kids develop crucial physical, social, emotional and imaginative skills.
-In this article, we’ll take an in-depth look at how a child’s development benefits from playgrounds and free play.
+In this article, we’ll take an in-depth look at how a child’s development benefits from playing on the playground.

 Learning Through Play

 You can’t have a playground without play.
 To put it simply, play is a spontaneous activity children engage in to have fun.
 Experts in a variety of fields including psychology, biology, health and education have conducted a multitude of studies on the concept of childhood play all proving the same critical fact — play is an essential aspect of learning.

 When children play, they gain a huge variety of skills: